What is the Nursery Industry Levy?

-The levy is collected by the Levies Revenue Service [LRS] which is part of the Commonwealth Department of Agriculture, Fisheries and Forestry [DAFF].
+The levy is collected by the Levies Revenue Service [LRS] which is part of the Commonwealth Department of Agriculture and Water Resources.
 The nursery product levy is one of over 60 industry levies that they collect ranging from horticultural crops such as apples and pears, citrus, macadamias and vegetables, to most livestock and cattle, grains, honey, chickens, dairy products and many other primary industries.

-Under an arrangement between NGIA and Horticulture Australia Limited HAL, levy collectors are entitled to be reimbursed 2.5% of monies collected to cover their costs.
+Under an arrangement between NGIA and Horticulture Innovation Australia Limited (HIA), levy collectors are entitled to be reimbursed 2.5% of monies collected to cover their costs.
 Collectors must apply for this reimbursement and provide the LRS with the details of the amount collected.

 Who manages the levy funds?

 Once the funds are collected by LRS, they are passed on to HIA.
 The split between marketing and research and development [R&D] is determined by NGIA.
 Currently the marketing program receives 2% and R&D receives 3% of the 5% collected.
 The R&D allocation attracts dollar for dollar matching contribution from the Federal Government.

 How are the levy funds invested?

 NGIA has developed an Industry Strategic Investment Plan that covers industry marketing and R&D activities.
 Copies of the Industry Strategic Investment Plan are available on the NGIA website or from the office.